trychlos/pwix-forms/README.md

 ##### `Forms.Messager`

-Display the messages resulting from the done checks, as LIFO stack.
+Display the messages resulting from the done checks, as a stack ordered by level order first, and push time order then.

 ##### `Forms.Panel`